jlangch/venice/doc/readme/recursion.md

 because of added stack frames for each recursion iteration.

 Functional languages with immutable data structures support *tail call optimization* (TCO) to provide memory efficient recursion.
-While Venice does not support automated tail call optimization it supports self recursion through the *loop..recur* syntax.
-This is a way to mimic TCO.
+While Venice supports automated tail call optimization and self recursion through the *loop..recur* syntax.
+The latter is a way to mimic TCO.

 In addition Venice provides the *trampoline* function for mutual recursion for more involved forms of recursion.